Professor Gary Geelhoed

 Administrative Officer, WAHTN

-Koshala joined WAHTN in 2015 and is responsible for the administrative functions of the network.
+Koshala is the Administrative Officer at WAHTN and is responsible for the administrative functions of the network.
 She holds a bachelor’s degree in Health Sciences from Curtin University.